There are many great things we can learn from our ancestors. As we learn about them, we also learn important lessons in our lives.

 My grandfather and his twin brother lost their mother and father at a young age.
 They went to live with an aunt, and she died when they were both 15 years old.
 But this did not stop them from getting a good education.

-In his personal history, my grandfather speaks of how he worked his way through the University of Chicago, working long, hard hours.
-Both he and his brother obtained their bachelor’s and master’s degrees, and my grandfather eventually received a Ph.D.
+In his personal history, my grandfather speaks of how he worked through the University of Chicago, working long, hard hours.
+He and his brother obtained their bachelor’s and master’s degrees, and my grandfather eventually received a Ph.D.

 My grandfather taught me that education was important.
 You are never too old or young to work to get a good education.